Velasken/Practical_work_ii/README.md

 ## Actions

-- Added all the folders and files required
+- Added all the folders and files required.
-- Added the contant to index.html
+- Added the contant to index.html.
 - Completed the about section.
-Also, I have made some changes to the index and styles files to improve the website
+Also, I have made some changes to the index and styles files to improve the website.
 - Completed the contact section with my email address (and a direct link to gmail so the person can contact me), and my phone number.
-Also, I have edited the css file to fit all the new content
+Also, I have edited the css file to fit all the new content.
+- Completed the degree section.
+However, I still need to do the FCE section.
+I have also updated the css styles sheet to fit all the new content along side some update to the index.html file, the contact.html file and the about file.html file.
+The changes on the section are the most relevant, as I have corrected to fit the instructions, because it didn't ask me to do what did, but to create a kind of box were the user can insert some personal data like name and email plus a box were he can write his message.